 - Monitoring and improving the quality of our services;

-- Researching and understanding market needs to improve our marketing effectiveness;
+- Using Legitimate interests for researching and understanding the needs of our target audience and to improve our marketing effectiveness;

-- Working with our partners such as recruiting sites and providers to improve the quality of their services.
+- Working with our partners such as recruiting sites and providers to improve the quality of our services.

-We also process personal data about job applicants, current and former employees, service providers, and other groups of individuals in the course of our business operations, and this data is subject to our internal privacy policies.
+We also process personal data about job applicants, current and former employees, service providers, and other groups of individuals during our business operations, and this data is subject to our internal privacy policies.

 Personal data you provide to us